A Self-Consistent Computational Framework for Displacive Ferroelectrics from the Condensed Ground State: Model

+The minimum of $\mathcal{F}(T)$ gives rise to $P(T)\ne0$ for $\alpha<0$ representing the ferroelectric phase and $P(T)=0$ for $\alpha>0$ representing the paraelectric phase.
+Consequently, the original parameters $a$ and $b$ in the ground state are renormalized to $\alpha(T)$ and $\beta(T)$ for finite temperatures. {It is noted that we have introduced a correction/perturbation term, $\delta{a}$ in Eq.~(\ref{a0}) and $\delta\alpha(T)$ in Eq.~(\ref{alpha}).
+These terms represent subleading corrections that account for the residual or possible perturbative couplings of the polarization field to other phonon branches (e.g., acoustic phonons), as well as self-consistent structural instabilities around the transition, which are not explicitly included in the minimal soft-mode description.
+In other words, these terms correspond to higher-order self-energy corrections to the soft mode, and are included here for completeness and rigor, with subleading impact on the main results.}

-It should be emphasized that for accuracy, one can directly start with the experimentally measured zero-temperature parameters if they are available and perform the renormalization by thermal fluctuations to obtain the finite-temperature dielectric properties.
+The self-consistent renormalization of vectorial fluctuations on the ground state here, i.e., self-consistent formulation of the vectorial fluctuations and order parameter (global polarization) starting from the ground state enables one to use only the ground-state parameters to predict the dielectric/ferroelectric properties at finite temperatures in the entire range of the phase, including the criticality of the phase.
+For accuracy, one can directly start with the experimentally measured zero-temperature parameters if they are available and perform the renormalization by thermal fluctuations to obtain the finite-temperature dielectric properties.
 However, if only the bare parameters are available from the first-principles calculations, the renormalization by zero-point fluctuations is required and critical for the accurate predictions of the dielectric properties and criticality.

-To demonstrate the applications of the proposed theory, we first consider the textbook examples of displacive quantum paraelectrics SrTiO$_3$ and KTaO$_3$~\cite{li2019terahertz,cheng2023terahertz,rowley2014ferroelectric,cowley1996phase}, which provide a promising candidate to examine the theory on the paraelectric side of displacive ferroelectricity.
-The structures of SrTiO$_3$ and KTaO$_3$ are found to be cubic perovskite ($d_p=3$) at room temperature.
-While KTaO$_3$ remains as cubic down to low-temperature limit~\cite{singh1996stability}, SrTiO$_3$ undergoes a cubic-to-tetragonal antiferrodistortive transition at $105~$K~\cite{shirane1969lattice,vogt1995refined,cowley1996phase}, but its tetragonality of $1.00056$ is very small, causing essentially no change in the cell volume, thermal-expansion coefficient, or dielectric properties at the antiferrodistortive transition~\cite{beattie1971pressure,tao2016nonmonotonic}.
-Existing experimental measurements also show $\lambda\approx0$ in SrTiO$_3$ and KTaO$_3$.
-Therefore, according to our theory, $\beta(T)=b_0=b$ can be considered as temperature-independent and not affected by renormalization, so we only need to focus on the renormalization of $a$ to $\alpha(T)$.
+To demonstrate this viewpoint, in the following, we apply the framework to three types of representative materials systems.